laipn/company-fit/README.md

 Hypothesis 3: When deciding leaders, bad (or immoral) leaders have a [selective](https://en.wikipedia.org/wiki/Natural_selection) advantage.
 Hypothesis 4: Null Hypothesis.
 The average person just thinks more highly of people than they really should.

+Note that the correct hypothesis heavily influences the [Leadership Culture](#leadership-culture) section of this document.

 > [!TODO]
 > Find some relevant studies